-Stock futures add to declines despite stimulus measures
+Stock futures trade lower despite stimulus measures

 Continue Reading Below

-The major futures indexes are indicating a decline of 1.3 percent when trading begins.
+The major futures indexes are indicating a decline of nearly 2 percent.

-The losses follow a more than 1,300 point, or 6.3 percent, decline Wednesday in the Dow Jones Industrial Average, which has now lost nearly all of its gains since President Trump's inauguration.
+This follows a more than 1,300 point, or 6.3 percent, decline Wednesday in the Dow Jones Industrial Average, which has now lost nearly all of its gains since President Trump's inauguration.
 The Dow closed at 19,898.92.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE